WolframResearch/wolfram-library-link-rs/docs/WhyRust.md

 capability to write performant low-level code, interface with external libraries, and perform system operations, all easily callable from the Wolfram Language.
-This document describes some reasons why the Rust programming language might be appealing to Wolfram Language developers who might otherwise reach for C or C++:
+This document describes some reasons why the Rust programming language might be appealing to Wolfram Language developers looking to write native code:

 * **Performance** –
   Rust is fast.
 Powerful zero-cost abstractions enable Rust code to easily achieve